Facebook says it sold ads to Russian 'troll farm' during 2016 campaign

 The revelation, first reported by the Washington Post, comes amid ongoing investigations into Russia's interference in the U.S. election, including the use of social media to spread fake news and propaganda.

+In the review presented to Congressional investigators, Facebook said it had found an additional $50,000 in political ad spending during the election from other accounts connected to Russia.

+Facebook sells its advertising through a self-service ad model, through which buyers can choose demographic, geographic and interest-based targets, the Facebook spokesperson said.
+Due to the volume of these ad buys, Facebook said it was unable to identify the inauthentic nature of these ad buys at the time.
-Facebook said it shut down accounts involved that were still active.
-Representatives from the company's security and policy divisions did not respond to requests for comment.

-In the meantime, the company is facing mounting criticism over its decision not to release the ads or explain what role it played in the targeting of these ads.
+In his statement, Stamos said Facebook had shut down accounts involved that were still active.
+But the company is facing criticism over its decision not to release the ads or explain what role it played in the targeting of these ads.

 "It is completely unacceptable that Facebook says it will not release the actual ads it showed to its users," Pierre Omidyar, the entrepreneur and eBay founder, wrote on Twitter.